 “…self-change in drug addiction is a much more common choice for solving the problem than treatment is; a substantial percentage of self-changers are successful; a significant percentage of those who were formerly addicted continue to use drugs occasionally without returning to addiction-level use, and they maintain these changes fairly well over time; and those who seek treatment usually have more severe problems than those who do not.”

-This is not to say we should do away with treatment, in fact opportunities for treatment should be increased.
-But it does powerfully bring into question the radical, narrow contention that addiction is a chronic brain disease that only succumbs to treatment with drugs.
+This is not to say we should do away with any treatment, in fact opportunities for treatment should be increased.
+But it does powerfully bring into question the focus on the monolithic contention that addiction is solely a chronic brain disease that only succumbs to treatment with pharmaceutical drugs.

 “In February 2014, the journal Nature published an editorial concerned primarily with the attempt by animal rights activists to close down addiction research labs that experimented on animals.
 The editorial also stated that drug addiction was ‘a chronic relapsing disease that changes the structure and function of the brain’ and that this was not ‘particularly controversial, at least among scientists’.
 Derek Heim wrote a letter to the journal protesting against these assertions and, with the assistance of Nick Heather, succeeded in obtaining the signatures of 94 addiction scholars and researchers from around the world.
 An abbreviated form of the letter was published in Nature.
 It disagreed with the one-dimensional portrayal of addiction in the editorial and the claim that this was uncontroversial among scientists, further arguing that ‘substance abuse cannot be divorced from its social, psychological, cultural, political, legal and environmental contexts: it is not simply a consequence of brain malfunction’.”